Getting to Zero

 New residential structures of any size:

 For permit submittals… Prescriptive, Total UA and the Performance Paths have been deleted.
-Projects must use the ERI compliance path.
-Since the 2021 ERI capped solar PV intervention at 5%, HERS Ratings are now accepted in lieu of ERI’s.
+Projects must use the HERS compliance path.
 Projects must show a HERS of 60 before photovoltaic solar energy is applied, and HERS 30 afterwards.

 Additions, remodels, and heated accessory structures: